Emergent invariance and scaling properties in the collective return dynamics of a stock market: Background

-Commodity prices in a stock market demonstrate considerable volatility, a result of several compounding factors such as traders’ collaborative and competitive decision-making to buy, hold or sell, differing appetites for risk, and various time horizons for expected returns on investment ~\cite{Newman_001, Ladyman_001, Ladyman_002, Mantegna_001, Bonanno_001, Bouchaud_001, Stanley_001}.
-A considerable body of literature has focused on identifying patterns in commodity price fluctuations and on developing succinct dynamical models that display similar characteristics as a real market.
-Financial experts have, for instance, frequently observed seasonality patterns in stock prices and the fractal nature of price fluctuations ~\cite{seasonality, mandelbrot}.
-However, macroscopic patterns – those patterns that apply on the entire market or a market sector -- are rare but highly desired: researchers constantly pursue universal laws that govern market growth, volatility and crises.
-Oftentimes, models that are proposed to explain these observations are derived from the abundant literature in swarming and econophysics ~\cite{swarmed, Mantegna_002}.
-In these approaches, the stock market is viewed as a closed environment, where individual stocks behave as agents that influence other agents.
-At each time-step, the position of an agent corresponds to a particular stock's instantaneous market behavior.
-Agents that exhibit correlated trajectories over multiple time steps often cluster together behaving as swarms.
-In the context of a stock market, such swarms can be likened to different GICS sectors~\cite{gics}.
+Stock prices demonstrate considerable volatility, a result of several confounding factors such as traders’ collaborative and competitive decision-making to buy, hold or sell, differing appetites for risk, and various time horizons for expected returns on investment ~\cite{Newman_001, Ladyman_001, Ladyman_002, Mantegna_001, Bonanno_001, Bouchaud_001, Stanley_001}.
+A considerable body of literature has focused on identifying patterns in price fluctuations and on developing succinct dynamical models that display similar characteristics as a real market.
+Financial experts have, for instance, frequently observed seasonality patterns in individual stock prices and the fractal nature of price fluctuations~\cite{seasonality, mandelbrot}.
+In contrast, macroscopic patterns that concern the ensemble of stocks would emerge because of correlated dynamics in investment decisions, and would reflect inter-stock asset allocation strategies used by investors.
+The abundant literature in swarming and ``econophysics''~\cite{swarmed, Mantegna_001} provide a framework for both numerical analysis of such joint price data and for formulating theoretical generative models.

-In order to numerically model the dynamics of such groups in a market, one needs to define a financially-relevant similarity metric involving the time series sequences of stock prices.
-An investor evaluates the performance of a stock based on returns, which over a time horizon of $\tau$ is computed as the logarithm of the ratio of the stock's price at time $t + \tau$ to its price at time $t$.
-The pairwise correlations of return sequences are therefore a suitable similarity metric to compare stocks' performances over time \cite{Mantegna_001}.
-One can now map the entire market to a fully-connected network -- a consensus representation -- where the stocks are nodes and the pair-wise correlations correspond to the inter-stock edge weights.
-Structures are distilled from within the network representation by adopting various graph theory algorithms \cite{Tumminello_001, Aste_001, Tumminello_002, Onnela_001}.

-In this paper, we first revisit one popular method to extract structure from the consensus network representation that involves computing the Minimum Spanning Tree (MST).
-In accordance to earlier work, we observe that the MST possesses a vine-like structure (see Fig.~\ref{main_numerical_result_ensemble_00001_years_00001_mst_001_001}) that is dependent on the choice of the time horizon $\tau$.
-This motivates the question, ``Are there \textit{quantifiable} patterns and \textit{summary} statistics in the correlation matrix as a whole, wherein the vine structure observed so far in the MSTs are just but one identified outcome?''
-Such phenomena that vary as a function of $\tau$ are indispensable to investors constructing a well-balanced portfolio.